nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     The percentage of the system-imposed maximum of file descriptors below which Ganesha will not reap file descriptonot reap file descriptors.

-Reaper_Work(uint32, range 1 to 2000, default 1000)
+Reaper_Work(uint32, range 1 to 2000, default 0)
     Roughly, the amount of work to do on each pass through the thread under normal conditions.
-(Ideally, a multiple of the number of lanes.)
+(Ideally, a multiple of the number of lanes.)  *This setting is deprecated.
+Please use Reaper_Work_Per_Lane*

+Reaper_Work_Per_Lane(uint32, range 1 to 2000, default 50)
+    This is the numer of handles per lane to scan when performing LRU maintenance.
+This task is performed by the Reaper thread.

 Biggest_Window(uint32, range 1 to 100, default 40)
     The largest window (as a percentage of the system-imposed limit on FDs) of